josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 ### Displaying an entire code file

-This Angular documentation style guide that you are currently reading has its own example application, located in the `content/examples/docs-style-guide` folder.
+This Angular documentation style guide that you are currently reading has its own example application, located in the `content/examples/docs-style-guide` directory.

 The following `<code-example>` displays the sample's `app.module.ts`: